sxiii/bank-of-ideas/README.md

 ### What is this all about
 The Open Bank of Ideas is DRAFT place to **openly exchange ideas and resources for any project**.

+### What is The Open Bank exactly?
+* You can see this as a **global brainstorming room**, where everybody is always welcome!
+* In another way, The Open Bank is an **open information space**.
+You can sent your idea to float and develop in here.
+* In the same way, The Open Bank can be seen as **human ideas preservation place**, similar to "Svalbard Global Seed Vault" (github projects are stored there too, so our ideas might be in the next batch!).
+* Last way, you can see The Open Bank as **international hackathon that never stops**,
+* And of course, it's a place for **crowd-sourced resource and experience exchange**.

 ### Ideas
 It can be anything, from small electronic device that will help people do something, to multi-purpose international corporation.
 DRAFT, because github is mostly good for this task, but NEVER PERFECT.
 We might decide to move the bank somewhere.
 Ideally, move it to some sort of blockchain-based, decentralized git, if it'll be more stable than github.
 Github and gitlab would still receive mirrors of The Open Bank in any case.